 Your needs will vary depending on how big your company is and how it’s performing, but don’t try and wedge a square peg in a round hole.
 Trust us, you’ll come unstuck, sooner rather than later.

 Cast your mind back to when you were learning to ride a bike.
 Most kids insist they don’t want the stabilizers on, and what happens?
 They fall off.

 In business, it's considered time is always of the essence, but when you’re building a product marketing team, you don’t necessarily need to do everything immediately.

-In avoiding a slapdash approach, and communicating with your team members, this will allow you and your product marketing team to refine the fundamental communicative process.
+Avoiding a slapdash approach, and communicating with your team members, will allow you and your product marketing team to refine the fundamental communicative process.
 Then, when you’ve perfected your practice, take a step back, and make further additions.

 “Establish a formal process for positioning and message strategy creation.
 It includes consensus-building by getting feedback from sales, key stakeholders, and approval from management.”

 “I’ve been involved in creating product marketing functions from scratch in a couple of roles.
 I’d say, the expectations run very high, and it’s important to understand what the most critical challenges in the company are - find where the biggest gap is...that’s particularly true when the company has never had any formalized process for positioning, competitive analysis, product road mapping, etc. and pick something that will create the biggest impact in the short term to showcase the value of product marketing.”

 “One thing I’d recommend is: immediately when you join, arrange meetings with stakeholders in Sales, Marketing, Customer Success, and Product Management.
 Introduce yourself and ask them:

 If so, how did they help you in the past?

 How do you think product marketers could help you?
 In similar ways as in past jobs?
 Or different ways because our challenges are unique?